-The following are also prohibited for classroom wear: lounge pants, sweat pants, athletic pants, and leggings/tights worn as pants except those permitted for elementary students as described below.
+The following are also prohibited for classroom wear: lounge pants, sweatpants, and athletic pants.
 No shorts, tightly-fitting or revealing clothing will be permitted.

 No clothing or accessory will be permitted at any time that displays inappropriate slogans or insignias.
 No clothing or accessory will be permitted which is associated with or suggests organizations, groups or products whose activities or reputation is contrary to the goals of Athens Bible School.